Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### User Interface
 * FIX: Assignment filters suggested only Host properties, you have been required to manually type Service property names
+* FIX: Hostgroups Dashlet has been shown to users with restricted permissions, clicking it used to throw an error

 1.4.0
 -----